Chris35Wills/Chris35Wills.github.io/courses/Intermediate_python/testing.md

 ## When 1 + 1 = 2.0000001

-One problem with testing that a calculation is correct is that computers don't do floating point arithmetic too well.
-For example, in a new `ipython` session type;
+Different computer languages have their own quirks when dealing with [floating point](https://en.wikipedia.org/wiki/Floating_point) arithmetic which can lead to problems when testing your calculations.
+For example, in a new `ipython` session type:

 ```python
 expected = 0